matvign/batchrenamer/docs/documentation.md

 %n3:start:end:step
 represents a number sequence with a depth of 3,
-start counting at start, wrap around at end and increment by step.
+starting at start, resetting to start when greater than end and incrementing by step.
-Much like slicing not all values need to be filled in.
+* If depth is missing, default is 2
+* If start is missing, default is 1
+* If end is missing, default is no wrap
+* If step is missing, default is 1

 e.g. %n3:2:9:2
 002_file